FAQs about Marmot Tours Road Cycling Holidays & Challenges

 Do I need insurance?
 Will you check my policy?

 Travel insurance is compulsory on all of our holidays.
-We are unfortunately not able to check through individual policies, but if you have cover for the things below then we are happy with that!
+We are unfortunately not able to check through individual policies, but you must have insurance cover for the things below.

-- Compulsory: That your insurance covers you for road cycling (touring as opposed to racing or competitive cycling)
+- Compulsory: Cover for road cycling (touring as opposed to racing or competitive cycling)

-- Compulsory: That it covers medical expenses and repatriation
+- Compulsory: Cover for medical expenses and repatriation

-- Optional : damage, theft or loss of personal belongings and sport equipment eg bikes!
+- Strongly advised: damage, theft or loss of personal belongings and sport equipment including bike.

 What will the weather be like?